Ruch260920/Food-and-Drug-Dashboard/README.md

 The workbook package contains the following components:

 DVS-4.twb: The main Tableau workbook file.
-Data: Directory containing the data sources used in the workbook.
+Blueprint : Directory containing the data sources used in the workbook.
-Data Sources
-The data sources included in the Data directory are:

 # Usage
 To use this Tableau workbook: